thunderbiscuit/kraken-price/README.md

 ```

 ## Compile the binaries yourself
-If you have _Rust_ installed on your computer, you can easily use the tool by compiling the binaries yourself;
+Kraken-price is written in Rust, so you'll need to grab a [Rust installation](https://www.rust-lang.org/) in order to compile it.
+Once you have Rust installed on your computer, you can easily use the tool by compiling the binaries yourself like so;
-1. clone this repository locally
+1. clone this repository locally;
-2. enter the repo
+2. enter the repo;
-3. use `cargo run`
+3. use `cargo build --release`;
-4. move the compiled binary to your `usr/local/bin` directory (MacOS and Linux)
+4. move the compiled binary in your PATH (for MacOS and Linux, the default directory for those binaries would be `usr/local/bin`);
 5. run using `kraken-price` in your command line, or rename the file your preferred command if you wish to use a different one.

 ```bash